 - Falling trees and other non-workplace hazards.
 Ok, you might wonder if a tree falling in a forest makes a sound when nobody is around.
 But, I can assure you that it does when you are working on files right next to where it falls!
 Even a seemingly small palm tree (see image).
 So, when you “go lite” and are untethered from your office, cube, or desk just be aware of your surroundings!

 The Go Lite challenge showed me first hand how so many “work streams” in our daily routine do can now be done entirely on mobile devices.
 But that doesn’t mean all of them can.

 Some work streams require vendors to take a “mobile first” approach—where vendors need to understand that their user is now most often mobile, and accessing the app on a mobile device, so everything about the app and user experience needs to start with “mobile”.

 A growing number of work streams require a “mobile only” approach—the end user is always mobile and requires capabilities that leverage features only available on mobile device (e.g., camera, microphone, location awareness, proximity awareness, touch screen, etc.)

 For a growing minority of apps, it’s still acceptable to follow a “mobile also” approach when the primary use case requires the processing, screen, and user input characteristics of a desktop or laptop.
 But new mobile devices are starting to close those gaps.
 And, enterprise vendors that are still building “mobile also” apps for mobile users will need to wake up soon!

-Thanks again to everyone inside Syncplicity, EMC, and many of our customers and friends that took the Go Lite challenge.
+Thanks again to everyone inside Syncplicity by Axway, EMC, and many of our customers and friends that took the Go Lite challenge.
 This was as much about learning as it was to have fun.
 And we hope you did both!